-At GroundWork Counseling, I specialize in working with individuals who are struggling with anxiety, depression, life transitions, grief, and family and relationship difficulties.
-It is my primary goal to provide compassionate and effective counseling, where my clients can explore their thoughts and feelings, while emphasizing resiliency and change through an evidence-based, Cognitive Behavioral (CBT) approach.
+At GroundWork Counseling, I specialize in working with young children and their families who are struggling with anxiety, depression, anger management, grief, behavioral issues and symptoms of trauma, as well as family and relationship difficulties.
+It is my primary goal to provide a compassionate and comfortable environment in which my young clients can explore their thoughts and feelings safely and to promote happiness and authenticity in their lives.

 About Me I was born and raised in Winter Springs, Florida and have lived in central Florida all my life.
 I first became interested in becoming a family therapist during my undergraduate years at Rollins College, where I received a Bachelor’s of Arts in Psychology.
 I was also a member of the Rollins College Concert Choir and Rollins Singers acapella group.
 During my graduate education at Rollins College, I studied and advanced my skills in counseling adults and families and completed the Family and Relationship Therapy certificate program.
 My graduate practicum and internship experiences included working in a substance abuse residential facility for adolescents, advocating for the LGBTQ+ community with Equality Florida, and working with families impacted by physical and sexual abuse.
 In my spare-time I enjoy relaxing with my husband and black lab, Lana, as well as singing, reading, and watching movies.

 Education and Certification I have earned a Master’s Degree in Mental Health Counseling from Rollins College in Winter Park, Florida, in addition to a Bachelor’s Degree in Psychology.
 During my graduate studies I also received a Certificate in Family and Relationship Therapy, and was awarded the Outstanding Graduate Student in Counseling Award by my professors and colleagues.